sysrpl/Codebot.Web/README.md

 This would result in the response ``The title of this page is My Home Page`` being generated.

-Properties templated by curly braces ``{ }`` can be of any type and are not required to be be strings.
-If you have a ``User`` class with properties like Name, Birthday, and Role, it could be templated like so:
+Different handlers can use the same tempalte resulting in different response results.
+Additionally, properties templated by curly braces ``{ }`` can be of any type and are not required to be be strings.
+For example if you had a ``User`` class with properties like Name, Birthday, and Role, it could be templated in your file resource like so:

 ```html
 <html>